 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 We have published our report on Coal Tip Safety in Wales.

 All the supporting documents can be found at the bottom of the page.

 The current legislation relating to coal tips does not effectively address the management of disused coal tips.
 This is important as the coal tip landslips which occurred in Wales in February 2020 following Storms Ciara and Dennis illustrate the potential risks that disused coal tips present to communities and to the environment.

-With the prospect of increasing rainfall intensity as a result of climate change, the Welsh Government has established a Coal Tip Safety Task Force to deliver a programme of work to address the safety of coal tips in Wales.
+With the prospect of increasing rainfall intensity as a result of climate change, the Welsh Government established a Coal Tip Safety Task Force to deliver a programme of work to address the safety of coal tips in Wales.
 The Task Force programme involves responding to immediate safety concerns and developing a new long-term policy approach to the legacy of disused coal tips.
-The Law Commission project will complement this work.
+The Law Commission project complements this work.

-The Welsh Government has asked the Law Commission to evaluate current legislation and to consider options for new legislation to ensure a robust, integrated and future-proofed regulatory system which adopts a uniform approach to inspection, maintenance and record-keeping throughout the life cycle of all coal tips from creation to abandonment to remedial works.
+The Welsh Government asked the Law Commission to evaluate current legislation and to consider options for new legislation to ensure a robust, integrated and future-proofed regulatory system which adopts a uniform approach to inspection, maintenance and record-keeping throughout the life cycle of all coal tips from creation to abandonment to remedial works.